prathambhandari/Prathambhandari/README.md

 ## I'm a Developer !!
 - 🌱 Ask me about Java & MERN Stack.
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2023 Goals: To be sucessful Developer and travel internationally
+- 🥅 2023 Goals: To be a successful Developer and travel internationally
 - ⚡ Fun fact: I love to Sing and play guitar
-- 💬 Love Astrophysics and travelling.
+- 💬 Love Astrophysics and traveling.
 <br />

 ### You can help me by Donating: